 At Ankara, there are many universities just like Gazi University.
 So our city is full of students and so nice for living as student.
 You can find several places just for students.

-The weather is approximately 30°C here in July.
+The weather is approximately 30°C here in July and August.

 Gazi University is one of the few universities whose history dates back to the 1920s.
 Right after the declaration of the Turkish Republic, it was decided to establish an institute with Mustafa Kemal Ataturk and his friends’ initiative.
 This decision resulted in the establishment of the 'Secondary Teacher Training School and Civility Institute' in 1926.
 The institute started its educational activities in the building which is now used as the Rectorate Building.
 The architect of our building was Mimar Kemaleddin.
 In 1929, the name of the institute was changed to 'Gazi Secondary Teacher Training School and Civility Institute' and it served under this name for many years.